 Ethics Committee

-The Ethics Committee discusses any ethical matters that it considers to be relevant to the ECA's standards and reputation, including assessing the outside activities of its Members.
+The Ethics Committee discusses any ethical matters it considers relevant to the ECA's standards and reputation; this includes assessing Members’ outside activities.

 Permanent members:

-Melchior Wathelet, former Advocate General at the Court of Justice of the European Union
+• Melchior Wathelet, former Advocate General of the Court of Justice of the European Union

 Alternate members:

-Maria Eugénia Martins de Nazaré Ribeiro, former Judge at the General Court
+• Maria Eugénia Martins de Nazaré Ribeiro, former Judge of the General Court of the European Union

 Ethics Advisers

-The Secretary-General appoints ethics advisers from among the ECA staff.
+The Secretary-General appoints ethics advisers from among ECA staff.

-Any member of staff has the right and opportunity to seek confidential and impartial advice from these advisers with regard to the following:
+Any member of staff has the right to and indeed may seek confidential and impartial advice from these advisers with regard to the following:

 Gifts and hospitality